maximeYon/MMD/readme.txt

-This package contains MATLAB files to help researchers analyze multi- dimensional diffusion MRI data, for example, data acquired with e.g. b-tensors of varying shape.
+This package contains MATLAB files to help researchers analyze multi- dimensional diffusion MRI data, for example, data acquired with b-tensors of varying shape.
 If you find this code useful, please provide feedback to markus.nilsson@med.lu.se.
 We appreciate your feedback.

+The following MATLAB toolboxes are useful to get the code running properly:
+- Optimization toolbox
+- Image Processing toolbox

 We envision the following usage scenario.
 The functions herein support step 3 and 4.